 By multi-selecting a number of tasks, you can perform the same action to the entire batch.
 Some actions you can perform in bulk include assigning all the tasks to the same person, setting the same due date, marking all the tasks as incomplete or complete, and deleting all the tasks.

-These Asana tips will help you gain much more from the tool.
+These Asana tips and tricks will help you gain much more from the tool.
 You’ll be able to combine project management, communication, and do-lists all in one place for better organization.
 Share these Asana tips and tricks with your entire team to help everyone benefit — it will result in greater productivity throughout your business.